rootsecdev/ChromeOS/README.md

   I normally just download my keepass from OneDrive and run locally on Chrome OS.
 If I do make changes I just re-upload the   newer file back to OneDrive manually.
 I try and not do this often unless absolutely needed.

 5. Install a secure password generator in terminal if you don't want to use the keepass password generator.
-I user pwgen to generate secure random passwords.
+I use pwgen to generate secure random passwords.

   ```
   sudo apt install pwgen